risk-first/website/introduction/All-Risk-Management.md

 Let's try and put the following [Attendant Risk](Attendant-Risk) into the RAID Log:

-> Debbie needs to visit the client to get them to choose the Logotype to use on the product, otherwise we can't size the screen areas exactly.
+> Debbie needs to visit the client to get them to choose the logo to use on the product, otherwise we can't size the screen areas exactly.

-So, is this an **action**?
+ - So, is this an **action**?
 Certainly.
 There's definitely something for Debbie to do here.

-Is it an **issue**?
+ - Is it an **issue**?
 Yes, because it's holding up the screen-areas sizing thing.

-Is it a **decision**?
+ - Is it a **decision**?
 Well, clearly, it's a decision for someone.

-Is it a **risk**?
+ - Is it a **risk**?
 Probably:  Debbie might go to the client and they _still_ don't make a decision.
 What then?

 ## Let's Go Again

 This is a completely made-up example, deliberately chosen to be hard to categorize.
 Normally, items are more one thing than another.
 But often, you'll have to make a choice between two categories, if not all four.

-This hints at the fact that at some level it's all risk:
+This hints at the fact that at some level it's All Risk:

-### Every Action is a Risk.
+### Every Action Carries Risk.

 - How do you know if the action will get completed?
 - Will it overrun on time?